nordseth/Nibbler/README.md

   - https://github.com/opencontainers/image-spec/blob/master/manifest.md
   - https://github.com/opencontainers/image-spec/blob/master/config.md
 - layers and image is created as "reproducible", that means dates in image config and in file system layers are always the same.
+  - files added are always set with same modified date
 - uses docker-config.json (with auth set) or username and password as authentication.
   - docker credential helpers are not supported
-- uses "./.nibbler" to store files while working
+- uses "./.nibbler" to store layers
-  - directory is wiped on `nibbler init`
-  - on push, image digest is written to the file "digest" in this folder
+  - folder is not cleaned up.
+Can be overwritten with "--temp-folder"